 As one of our awesome partners, we want to give you a heads up regarding a change that Google Chrome and other web browsers will be making in the not-so-distant future.
-Read on and we’ll summarize what you need to know as it pertains to your account… and throw in a few jokes on the house 😉
+Read on and we’ll summarize what you need to know as it pertains to your account.

 What’s the change?

-Starting early 2017, these web browsers will start marking all domains that do not have an SSL certificate as “unsecure” (mostly with a small icon in the url field, or displaying a warning message when people try to access a site.
+Starting early 2017, web browsers will start marking all domains that do not have an SSL certificate as “unsecure”.
+This could be something like displaying a small icon in the url field, or displaying a warning message when people try to access a site.

 What does this mean for my customers?

-All this talk about “unsecure” and “SSL” might make you think someone poisoned the water hole, but it sounds much more severe than it actually is.
+All this talk about “unsecure” and “SSL” might make you think that your site is compromised, but it sounds much more severe than it actually is.
 Rest assured that this will not impact your mobile apps.
-What this will mean, however, is that users of your control panel will potentially see a warning icon or message in their web browser stating the the site isn’t secure.
+What this will mean however, is that users of your control panel will potentially see a warning icon or message in their web browser stating the the site isn’t secure.

 How do I know if my domain has an SSL certificate or not?